 Doctors often notice a melanoma during a routine eye exam because the tumors usually are darker than the area around them or leak fluid.
 Your doctor may want to do additional tests:

-- Fluorescein angiography: Dye is put in your bloodstream through a vein in your arm, and it goes up to your eye.
+Fluorescein angiography: You’ll get a special dye put into your bloodstream through a vein in your arm.
+The dye will travel up to your eye.
 Your doctor then uses a special camera to take pictures of the inside of your eye.
-This can help him find any blockage or leak.
+This can help them find any blockage or leak.

 In rare cases, when these tests don't give a definite answer, your doctor might take some tissue from your eye to get a closer look under a microscope.
 This is called a biopsy.

-A small tumor might not have to be treated right away.
+If your ocular tumor is small or noncancerous, you might not have to get it treated right away.
 Your doctor may just want to check it regularly to see if it grows or causes problems.

-If caught before it spreads outside the eye, most ocular melanomas can be treated successfully.
+If caught before it spreads outside the eye, doctors can successfully treat most ocular melanomas.
 Your treatment may include: